Skip to main content

 If one side weakens first, pause the test even when blended revenue improves.

 Create an evidence log next to the sheet and treat unknowns as inputs to the decision.
-In this pack, there is no validated benchmark range for a "good" B2B marketplace take rate, so do not invent one or import C2C assumptions.
+There is no validated benchmark range for a "good" B2B marketplace take rate, so do not invent one or import C2C assumptions.

 For each assumption, record: